Goodbye, Beautiful Days

-Goodbye, Beautiful Days (French: Adieu les beaux jours) is a 1933 French-German comedy film directed by André Beucler and Johannes Meyer and starring Brigitte Helm, Jean Gabin and Ginette Leclerc.
-It was shot at the Babelsberg Studios in Berlin and on location in Biarritz and San Sebastian.
+Goodbye, Beautiful Days (Adieu les beaux jours) is a 1933 French-German comedy film directed by André Beucler and Johannes Meyer and starring Brigitte Helm, Jean Gabin and Ginette Leclerc.
+It was shot at the Babelsberg Studios in Berlin and on location in Biarritz and San Sebastián.
 The film's sets were designed by art directors Erich Kettelhut and Max Mellin.
 It was co-produced and distributed by L'Alliance Cinématographique Européenne, the French subsidiary of the German company UFA.
 A separate German-language version Happy Days in Aranjuez with Helm appearing in both films.

 Synopsis

 The beautiful Olga works in league with confidence tricksters in Paris, but falls in love with the engineer Pierre Lavernay on a visit to Spain.
 However her hopes of a new life with him are threatened by her former criminal associates and the police.